emb-riscv/specs-markdown/eabi.md

 | `x13` | `a3` | Function arguments | * |  |
 | `x14` | `s2` | Saved register |  | * |
 | `x15` | `t0` | Temporary | * | |

+TODO: check how this allocation matches the needs of C++ virtual function dispatch.

 > <sup>[AW] For RVC compressibility, the most popular registers should be `x8-x15`.
 So I suggest renumbering `x8/x9` to be `s0/s1` (as is the